Alek-Hanusic/Aleks_Vault/Databases/Normalization.md

 # 3NF
-When making a 3NF database, two goals need to be accomplished.
+==Each non-key attribute depends on the key, the whole key and nothing but the key. == When making a 3NF database, two goals need to be accomplished.
 The first being that the database is already 2NF, and the second being that the database contains no transitive functional dependencies.
 A transitive functional dependency is when a non-prime attribute is dependent on another non-prime attribute.

 ==When an attribute depends on another non-primary key attribute==